ibm-cloud-docs/cloud-object-storage/cos-notices-eu-cr.md

 ## Action required
 {: #cos-notices-eu-cr-action-req}

-Update any firewall rules or network configurations referencing old IP addresses before **15 May 2026**.
+Update any firewall rules or network configurations referencing old IP addresses before **25 September 2026**.

 ## What you need to know about this change
 {: #cos-notices-eu-cr-about}